fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 shows a scheduler plateau, not duplicate data.
 Their different horizontal positions reflect NVML allocator state across Engine lifetimes; the frontier is ordered by memory rather than G.
-SGLang caps in-flight
-tokens and queues excess requests, so user request batch has no traditional OOM point; the complete boundary is a throughput plateau rather than a manufactured OOM.
-TP1 remains fastest at small and medium request batches while this 0.5B model fits on one GPU; with a sufficiently large queue, pure DP2 and DP4 reach 1.18x and 1.63x TP1's best throughput.
+SGLang caps in-flight tokens and queues excess requests, so user request batch has no traditional OOM point.
+PP2 first reaches an independent-Engine runtime timeout at G=98304 and PP4 at G=65536; neither is a CUDA OOM.
+MCore K=4 evaluation materializes computation chunks of size ``L/4`` concurrently, so activation memory grows with L until OOM.
+SGLang G is primarily the number of requests submitted to the scheduler; requests beyond the in-flight token/KV budget remain in a host queue, allowing G far beyond MCore L. TP1 remains fastest at small and medium request batches while this 0.5B model fits on one GPU; with a sufficiently large queue, pure DP2 and DP4 reach 1.18x and 1.63x TP1's best throughput.
 PP2 and PP4 remain below TP1 because PP disables the overlap schedule and stage traffic crosses PCIe.